Constantine VIII: Emperor

 Basil II had an illustrious reign, pursuing both government reforms and a series of successful wars.
 He died childless on 15 December 1025 and Constantine, a sixty-five-year-old widower, became the sole emperor as Constantine VIII.
 During his long term as co-emperor, he had been content to enjoy the privileges of imperial status, without concerning himself with state affairs.
 Sole rulership did not fundamentally alter this desire "to pass his life wallowing in extravagant pleasures".

 The Byzantine aristocracy had been rigorously controlled by Basil II.
 By comparison, they judged Constantine to be "[d]evoid of any semblance of moral fibre", and worked steadily to extract concessions from him.
 Unqualified men received senior government posts, and Basil's land laws were dropped under pressure from the aristocracy of Anatolia.
 These interactions with Constantine were not without risk; when challenged, or led to suspect conspiracies, the emperor responded with impulsive cruelty.
 Condemned members of the elite suffered torture or were sentenced to blinding.

 The start of the decline of the Byzantine Empire has been linked to Constantine's accession to the throne.
 His reign has been described as "an unmitigated disaster", "a break up of the system" and the cause of "a collapse of the military power of the Empire".

 He ruled for less than three years before his death, on 11 or 12 November 1028.
 On his deathbed and without a male heir, Constantine named as successor Constantine Dalessenos, Duke of Antioch, a senior aristocrat and member of one of the few powerful patrician families who had been unswervingly loyal to the Macedonian dynasty.
-Constantine Dalassenos was summoned from his estates in the Armeniac Theme, with the intention that he should certify his position as successor by marrying the emperor's daughter Zoë.
+Constantine Dalassenos was summoned from his estates in the Armeniac Theme, with the intention that he should certify his position as successor by marrying the emperor's daughter Zoe.
 Before Dalassenos completed his journey to Constantinople, the situation had changed.
 The emperor's advisors preferred a different candidate, Romanos Argyros, who showed promise of being a weak ruler whom they could control.
 Characteristically, Constantine acquiesced to this preference.
-Romanos was named as the new imperial heir, and compelled to divorce his wife and marry Zoë.
+Romanos was named as the new imperial heir, and compelled to divorce his wife and marry Zoe.
 The wedding took place on 12 November and Romanos was crowned four days later.